 Tap water in many cities also contains fluoride, which is good for teeth and bones.
 Bottled water does not usually have good levels of fluoride.
 An additional benefit of drinking reticulated (mains) water in Victoria is that, in most areas, fluoride is added to the water and this provides dental health benefits for the community.

 Water fluoridation helps prevent dental decay, and is a safe and effective way of allowing everybody access to the benefits of fluoride.
-Find out if your area has water fluoridation here.
+Find out if your area has water fluoridation

 Water and sports performance

 Fluid needs of athletes during training and competition vary greatly depending on many factors.
 For smaller athletes exercising in mild conditions, less fluid may be needed.
-Well-trained athletes competing at high intensities in warm conditions may prefer more fluid.
+Well-trained athletes competing at high intensities in warm conditions may need more fluid.

 Many people believe that drinking water causes fluid retention.
 In fact, the opposite is true.
 Drinking water helps the body rid itself of excess sodium, which results in less fluid retention.